k1nho/blog/content/posts/2025-11-15-securing-my-local-network-with-tailscale.md

 mermaid: true
 ---

 This year I want to really up my **DevOps**/**Platform Engineering** skills to the next level, as it is an area I am very interested in.
-After having such a great experience diving into **Kubernetes** services for the fantastic [NSDF Intersect](https://nationalsciencedatafabric.org/nsdf-intersect) project, I decided that it is time to finally go full throttle into building my own **mini homelab** playground.
+After having such a great experience diving into **Kubernetes** for the [NSDF Intersect](https://nationalsciencedatafabric.org/nsdf-intersect) project, I thought that it is finally time go full throttle into building my own **mini homelab playground**.

 Usually, when people think of a homelab, they picture a **huge server rack** with boxes upon boxes upon boxes... and, of course, a money tree 😁.
-However, If you are like me, chances are you want to build a **test lab**, one that can serve you to experiment different technologies.
+However, If you are like me, chances are you want to build a **test lab**, one that can serve you to experiment different [cloud-native technologies](https://landscape.cncf.io/) and strategies.

 The plan is to start from just a barebones **Linux distro** and end up running my own **Kubernetes cluster**.
-Along the way, I might look into replacing Google photos with something like [Immich](https://immich.app/) or hosting a personal media server with [Jellyfin](https://jellyfin.org/).
+Along the way, I'll look into hosting few services from a simple static site to a personal media server.
 The possibilities are truly endless in the world of homelab.

-In this series, I will document my hardware, decision, and progress of the **Kinho's Homelab** adding piece by piece as I gain more knowledge.
+In this series, I will document my hardware, decision, and progress of the **Kinho's Homelab** adding piece by piece as I research and gain more knowledge.
 This is going to be fun! (and yes, we shall know [pain](https://www.youtube.com/shorts/xu7X5-5U-b0)).
 For this first article in the series, I’ll cover **setting up my first node and securing my devices under a tailnet with WireGuard** using [Tailscale](https://tailscale.com/).

 ---